Visiting Zion in May

 Weather in May

-Spring is in the air in Zion in May, and warmer temperatures follow.
+Zion is a large park with various locations and elevations that make weather patterns change from day to day.
+But typically in May, spring is in the air, and warmer temperatures follow.
 The average temperature for Zion Canyon in May is a high of 83, and a low of 52 degrees Fahrenheit (28/11 degrees Celsius).
 In Kolob Canyons, the average temperature is a high of 71, and a low of 44 degrees Fahrenheit (21/6 degrees Celsius).
 On average, it rains 5 days during the month of May.
+Visitors should keep in mind that these temperatures are only averages and that the park can experience both much colder and much warmer temperatures than these.

 Join a Guided Hiking Adventure